oblique-bit/oblique/README.md

 It should also contain any information about Breaking Changes.

-Breaking Changes have to start with the word BREAKING CHANGE: with a newline.
+Breaking Changes have to start with the words `BREAKING CHANGE:` with a newline.
 The rest of the commit message is then used for this.

 	OUI-715
 	BREAKING CHANGE: